 Influencers also have much more to offer than traditional social media marketing.

-Through influencer marketing, companies can quickly generate buzz, increase reputation, and hopefully attract new brand advocates and customers.
-For one thing, they expose their brand to consumers who already believe what influencers say.
+Through influencer marketing, companies can quickly generate buzz, increase their reputation, and hopefully attract new brand advocates and customers.
+For one thing, they expose their brand to consumers who already believe what the influencers say.
 Often, these are entirely new audiences who have never heard of the brand.
 Social media marketing is still effective in general but cannot replace influencer marketing.